-Vapors consisting of air and steam will be collected from vapor recovery (VR) wells co-located with each electrode.
+Vapors consisting of air, VOCs, and steam will be collected from vapor recovery (VR) wells collocated with each electrode.
 The depth of the VR wells will vary depending on the depth to water at each location.
+Each screen will be three feet long, one inch diameter and have a 0.020-inch slotting.
+Each VR wells will have a control valve and be connected to the common collection header system prior to treatment.
+A cross-section of the co-located electrodes and VR well designs are illustrated on Figures M-1 through M-2.